Friday, March 6, 2026

 • Food Cart & Customization: Setting up a food cart, including customization and branding, can cost anywhere between ₹40,000 – ₹60,000.

-• Cooking Equipment: Basic cooking tools and appliances can range from ₹10,000 – ₹20,000.
+• Cooking Equipment: Basic cooking equipment such as pots and pans will cost approximately ₹10,000 to ₹20,000.

 • Raw Materials (First Month): The initial stock of ingredients may cost ₹15,000 – ₹25,000, depending on the type of food served.